Macrometacorp/docs/docs/photoniq/p3/management/manage-p3-policies.md

      - **Category**
      - **Product Detail Page**
      - **Other**
    - **Enable Policy** - Turn the policy on or off.
-If the policy is enabled, then optimization rules are applied to incoming requests.
+Enabling the policy applies the optimization rules to incoming requests.
-    The remainder of the fields cannot be manually edited.
-For more information about what each optimization does, refer to [P3 Optimizations](../p3-optimizations.md).
+    The remaining fields cannot be manually edited.
+Visit [optimizations](./optimizations/) to learn more about these optimizations.
+5. Click **Submit**

+## View Policies

+1. Log in to your PhotonIQ Performance Proxy dashboard.
+2. Click **Policies**.
+3. (Optional) To view details of a policy, click the stacked dots next to the policy that you want to view and then click **Edit**.

 ## Edit a Policy

-Perform the following steps to edit a P3 policy:

 1. Log in to your PhotonIQ Performance Proxy dashboard.
 2. Click **Policies**.